What can influence happiness?

 Yoko was impressed with Kamiya for having something to be passionate about -- a kind of mission or purpose, because she believes that ikigai is profound, and to live with purpose is such a fortunate thing to have.

 Ikigai is a profound word for me.
 So if there's one person who sincerely says, "This is my ikigai."
 It's rare to hear.
 And that kind of sense, living with purpose, that's such a fortunate thing to have. - Yoko Inoue

 Ikigai for the Japanese people

 As opposed to happiness, Yoko believes that ikigai has a much deeper meaning, hence it is hard for most Japanese to define what their ikigai is.
 As Kamiya wrote in her book, ikigai is hard to explain -- it’s a sense of feelings towards something for the future.

 For Yoko, having ikigai is knowing what people value in their lives and which direction they want to go.
 Ikigai is something that people think about when they face difficulties -- when they have to change something or have to move on with their lives.
 Having ikigai is feeling that they’re on the right path.

-Life in DenmarkYoko shares that she is happy with her family life in Denmark; she’s fortunate to have two kids and her husband.
-She says her new ikigai is keeping her family happy.
+Life in DenmarkYoko is happy with her family life in Denmark, living with her two kids and her husband.
+Her ikigai is keeping her family happy.
 When it comes to her career, she admits going through a period of uncertainty, but relating it to Kamiya’s ikigai-kan, Yoko thinks it doesn’t matter to have success in the end.
 For her, it’s all about making great sense -- being clear about her values and the direction she wants to go.